 the named object is not necessarily copied, so after those two assignments y and x are bound to the same SEXPREC (the structure a SEXP points to).
 This means that any code which alters one of them has to make a copy before modifying the copy if the usual R semantics are to apply.
-Note that whereas .C and .Fortran do copy their arguments (unless the dangerous dup = FALSE is used), .Call and .External do not.
+Note that whereas .C and .Fortran do copy their arguments, .Call and .External do not.
 So duplicate is commonly called on arguments to .Call before modifying them.
+If only the top level is modified it may suffice to call shallow\duplicate.

 However, at least some of this copying is unneeded.
-In the first assignment shown, x <-1:10, R first creates an object with value 1:10 and then assigns it to x but if x is modified no copy is necessary as the temporary object with value 1:10 cannot be referred to again.
+In the first assignment shown, x < -1:10, R first creates an object with value 1:10 and then assigns it to x but if x is modified no copy is necessary as the temporary object with value 1:10 cannot be referred to again.
 R distinguishes between named and unnamed objects via a field in a SEXPREC that can be accessed via the macros NAMED and SET\NAMED.
 This can take values

-- O The object is not bound to any symbol - 1 The object has been bound to exactly one symbol - >= 2 The object has potentially been bound to two or more symbols, and one should act as if another variable is currently bound to this value.
+0 The object is not bound to any symbol

+1 The object has been bound to exactly one symbol

+>= 2 The object has potentially been bound to two or more symbols, and one should act as if another variable is currently bound to this value.
 The maximal value is NAMEDMAX.